samlinux/hlf-c1/morgen.net/ca-orderer.mars.net/index.md

 # Set up ca-orderer.morgen.net

-The set up process can be divied into three parts:
+The set up process can be divided into three parts:

 1. Basic preparation
 2. Creation of the CA admin